emqx/cloud-docs/en_US/deployments/vpc_peering.md

    ![create-vpc2](./_assets/aws_vpc_peering_info.png)

-5. Return to Amazon Web Services console, go to `Networking & Content Delivery` -> `VPC` -> `Route Tables`, add the `CIDR of deployment` recorded in step 1 to the route table of the corresponding VPC
+5. Return to Amazon Web Services console, go to `Networking & Content Delivery` -> `VPC` -> `Route Tables`, add the `CIDR of deployment` recorded in step 1 to the route table of the corresponding VPC.

    ![route-tables](./_assets/route-tables.png)

-6. Go to `Networking & Content Delivery` -> `VPC` -> `Security Groups`,configure the security group bound to the corresponding VPC, edit inbound rules and add a rule
+6. Go to `Networking & Content Delivery` -> `VPC` -> `Security Groups`,configure the security group bound to the corresponding VPC, edit inbound rules and add a rule.

    ![security-groups](./_assets/security-groups.png)